 - 3.1.
 There remain high levels of uncertainty globally because of the various strains of the Covid-19 virus and the subsequent waves of new infections associated with them.
-The current third wave and the potential responses that will come with it will have an adverse effect on the planned completion dates of the remaining contract, the finalisation of contract claims and hampers the ability of Employers to pay the Company timeously. - 3.2.
+This has adverse effects on the planned completion dates of the remaining contracts, the finalisation of contract claims and timing of receipt thereof which further puts the strain on the Company's working capital. - 3.2.
 All the unanticipated setbacks will adversely affect the quantum of any business rescue dividend that may ultimately be paid to concurrent creditors.
 However, the extent of the reduction of any business rescue dividend cannot be calculated at this stage, until all realisations have occurred.